JEKO10/Museum/README.md

 ## Project overview

 Using figma I exported design which i turned into site.
 This is digital museum, with events and products.
-I created button to visit their store and contact form.
+I created button to visit store and contact form.
 I used JS for fixed navbar, events and images slider.

 ## Built with